arahi7860/sql-intro/readme.md

 > 8 mins / 2 mins

 Find a partner and think of a shared interest that can be used to demonstrate a one-to-many relationship like the example above.
 Find a space to whiteboard and create sample JSON data.
-Then create tables to represent the same data.
+Then create tables to represent the same data as it would appear in a SQL database.

 ## Relational vs Non-Relational | PostgreSQL vs MongoDB